lasyapan/uwuNES/README.md

 Although, running at NES' native speed would need a cycle-accurate emulator.

+## Page Boundaries
+A chunk of 256 bytes together is called a page.
+During certain address modes, like indexed addressing, an offset is added to the operand.
+As a result, the high byte of the EA might need to be corrected which results in an extra clock cycle.

 # Bus
 Buses are simply just wirings between components like the CPU and the memory.
 Through a bus, the CPU or PPU can read or write to/from the memory.
 Although, you don't technically need to emulate a bus, I included it because it makes the code a little easier to work with.